 Narrative Writing for Health Care Professionals

-This sort of workshop has the power to change practice.
-This is what has always drawn me to research—the notion that I could be a part of projects that might drive improvements in clinical practice—but this weekend’s work has the power to change not just clinical practice but nursing itself.
-This is no small thing, and deeply needed on so many levels.—A narrative writing workshop participant
+This sort of workshop has the power to change … not just clinical practice but nursing itself.
+This is no small thing, and deeply needed on so many levels.

 Through the CHMP’s program in Narrative Writing for Health Care Professionals, senior fellows Jim Stubenrauch and Joy Jacobson aim to help nursing students and other health care professionals to become more effective communicators—as patient advocates, members of interprofessional health care teams, and policymakers—and more compassionate providers of patient-centered care.